Blog Posts

 what is product catalog optimization?

 Product catalog optimization is an important product information task focused on optimizing the shopping experience for potential customers with the goal of improving conversion rates and buyer trust.
 When you’ve captured the interest of potential customers you have to take advantage of it, especially when 79% of your visitors will head to a competitor's site for the same product if they can’t easily find what they’re looking for.
+Buyers shop online with a very clear idea of what they’re looking for, and will jump at the first PDP that aligns with their product vision.

 The product catalog optimization benefits go past just on-site conversions and potential customer trust.
 Optimizing your catalog can lead to more organic traffic through better search engine optimization (SEO) results.
 Only 0.78% of Google searchers click on a result from the second page, and the #1 ranking page gets 49% of all search traffic.